vinayakg/vinayakg.github.io/_posts/2021-09-18-setup-and-productivity-with-mac-m1.md

 - Apps situation
     Some of the apps were not working, I remember initially Java did not get installed with brew commands that I used for [Intel](https://en.wikipedia.org/wiki/List_of_Intel_CPU_microarchitectures) MAC, but thats not the case now.
 DBeaver also had some challenges, but they seemed to have handled now.
 Most of the apps now have a dedicated [ARM](https://www.arm.com/why-arm/architecture/cpu) app for Mac M1.
 Also, MAC OS automatically suggests installing [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)) if it finds an incompatible app.
 If you want to know if your favorite app is M1 ready, you may find it [here](https://isapplesiliconready.com/).

- - Overall great experience2
+ - Overall great experience
     I am personally very happy and pleasantly surprised with the performance.
 It costs lesser than Intel MACs and also consumes less energy.

 ### References